gaudreaultfnrc/AF2-Rescoring/README.md

      export ALPHAFOLD_DATA_PATH=/path/to/alphafold/data
      ```

 3. Prepare the PDB input files to be provided to the rescoring script.
 The PDB files can contain multiple models.
+In this example, the top 10 predicted poses for the ligand and target collected from molecular docking are to be prepared.
+The preparation will produce 10 PDB files of the complex, namely from complex_1.pdb to complex_10.pdb.
      ```
+     source $ALPHAFOLD_ENV_PATH/bin/activate

      python prepare_alphafold.py --ligand_file example/dock_top10_ligand.pdb --target_file example/dock_top10_target.pdb --output_file example/input/complex.pdb
      ```

-4. Run the Python rescoring script.
-     For faster execution time, you should process multiple models for a given rescoring run.
+4. Load the cuda modules and run the Python rescoring script.
+The script will loops through the complex_*.pdb files located at the input_path, writes the raw data to output_path and writes a record in a database to avoid re-running the same complex twice.
+For faster execution time, you should process multiple models for a given run.
      ```bash
-     bash AF2Score.sh
+     module load cuda

+     python AF2Score.py --input_path example/input --output_path example/output --data_path $ALPHAFOLD_DATA_PATH --database_file example/example.db
      ```